 Gunbower National Park and State Park on Gunbower Island are also recognised as a Ramsar Wetland site.
-The permanent body of water; Gunbower Creek and the many lagoons provide vital habitat for feeding and breeding grounds for numerous species.
+As a permanent body of water, Gunbower Creek and the many lagoons provide vital habitat for feeding and breeding for numerous species.

 For specialised knowledge on Australian birdlife, education programs and bird watching information can also be accessed at Birdlife Australia.